The Michigan Department of Community Health is reminding residents of the 10 Mile-Lange-Revere canals and anglers to not caught in those waterways.

 The EPA worked with the city, county and the Michigan Department of Environmental Quality to determine the contamination came from the 10 Mile storm sewer.

-The EPA is currently working to address the PCBs including monitoring the 10 Mile Drain, addressing the high level of PCBs found in the four manhole vaults and a comprehensive investigation into the contamination.
+The to address the PCBs including monitoring the 10 Mile Drain, addressing the high level of PCBs found in the four manhole vaults and a comprehensive investigation into the contamination.